Tutzing station: Services

 Since 13 December 2009, Tutzing station has been served by some Intercity-Express services on Friday, Saturday and Sunday.
 Regional services run at hourly intervals from Munich to Mittenwald, which every two hours continue to Innsbruck.
 Also Regionalbahn services run every hour from Tutzing to Kochel, some starting in Munich during the peak hour.
 Tutzing is also the terminus of Munich S-Bahn line S 6, which is operated with class 423 EMUs every 20 minutes.
 The station is a node for regional trains running to Munich, Mittenwald and Kochel, with trains arriving before the hour and departing just after the hour, so interchanges are available.
+In the 2026 timetable, the following regional services stop at the station: